 Azamara Club Cruises’ policies and procedures are constantly evolving.
 At the time of printing, all those listed in this brochure were correct.
 Please note: The information, itineraries and prices shown in this brochure may have changed by the time you come to book your holiday.
 Pricing correct as of May 2016.
 Whilst every effort is made to ensure the accuracy of the brochure and prices at the time of printing, regrettably errors do occasionally occur.
 You must therefore ensure that you check all details of your chosen holiday with your travel agent or with us direct, at the time of booking.
 Brochure printed in May 2016.

-RCL Cruises Ltd is subject to the Australian Privacy Principles contained in Australian privacy legislation from time to time.
+RCL Cruises Ltd is subject to the privacy principles enacted in New Zealand privacy legislation.

 In order to process your booking, we need to collect certain personal details from you.
 These details will include, where applicable, the names and addresses of party members, credit/debit card or other payment details and special requirements such as those relating to any disability or medical condition which may affect the chosen holiday arrangements, and any dietary restrictions which may disclose your religious beliefs.

 We may also need to collect other personal details such as your nationality, citizenship, gender and passport details in addition to the details mentioned above.

 If we need any other personal details, we will inform you before we obtain those details from you.
 We need to pass on your personal details to the companies and organisations that need to know them so that your holiday can be provided (for example your airline, hotel, other supplier, credit/debit card company or bank).
 We may also be required, either by law or by applicable third parties (such as Immigration Authorities) to disclose your details for various reasons; for example in the interests of protecting national security.
 Such companies, organisations and third parties may be outside New Zealand.
 We would also like to store and use your personal details for future marketing purposes, (for example sending you a brochure or details of a promotion).